hjhart/music_extractor/README.md

 * Figure out a "best result" algorithm for youtube
 * seperate config out into templates
 * mkdir_p the destination directory?
+* configurable audio export type
+* Edit meta data (upon importing into iTunes we should get an artist and a title at least - perhaps a year and genre - query allmusic from mashable?)